Why I wrote Resonance

 Where narratives end, Resonance begins.

 I wrote Resonance at a moment when I could no longer ignore a persistent imbalance.
-It was something subtle yet constant, moving through systems, cities, relationships, and my own inner life.
+It was something subtle yet constant, moving through systems, cities, connections, and my own inner life.
 It did not announce itself as crisis or collapse.
 Instead, it felt like a low, continuous vibration—enough to make standing still increasingly difficult.

 The bridge itself was structurally sound.
 Its failure had nothing to do with flawed engineering.
 The instability emerged only after people began to cross it.
 Each person made small, unconscious adjustments to maintain balance.
 Those adjustments synchronized.
 Gradually, reasonable movements accumulated into lateral resonance, and the bridge began to sway.
 No one intended harm.
 No single action caused the problem.
 Everyone was simply trying to walk forward.
 Still, the bridge had to be closed.